From King’s note to palace flowers: Queen’s state funeral explained

 Prince Louis consequently approached Edward VII, the new king, and suggested that his men step in to avoid further complications.
 That way a tradition was born.

 The Sovereign’s Guard has since hauled the carriages of former monarchs and other distinguished figures in British history with a white rope.
-Ninety-eight of them performed the duty on Monday, followed by another 40 in place behind to act as a brake.
+Ninety-eight of them performed the duty on Monday, followed by another 40 in place behind to act as a brake also by holding a white rope.

 The carriage is a field gun carriage that has been in the care of the Royal Navy since 1901, when it was removed from active service for Queen Victoria’s funeral.
 It was previously used for the funerals of King Edward VII, King George V, King George VI, Winston Churchill and Lord Louis Mountbatten.